 As our business has expanded globally, we have increasingly become subject to risks arising from adverse changes in global economic and political conditions.
-The past several years have been characterized by weak global economic conditions, a tightening in the credit markets, relatively high unemployment, a low level of liquidity in many financial markets, increased government deficit spending and debt levels, uncertainty about certain governments' abilities to repay such debt or to address certain fiscal issues (such as "austerity" measures in Southern Europe and the "sequestration" in the United States), and volatility in many financial instrument markets.
-While some recent indicators point to a slow economic recovery, on the whole indicators continue to suggest a mixed trend in economic activity among the different geographical regions and markets.
+The past several years have been characterized by weak global economic conditions, a tightening in the credit markets, relatively high unemployment, a low level of liquidity in many financial markets, increased government deficit spending and debt levels, uncertainty about certain governments' abilities to repay such debt or to address certain fiscal issues (such as "austerity" measures in Southern Europe), and volatility in many financial instrument markets.
+We remain cautious about the macroeconomic environment but note the general improvement in the worldwide economy.